-St Ives Infant School has a 'whole school approach' to special educational needs which involves all staff promoting a model of good practice.
+St Ives Infant School has a 'whole school graduated approach' to special educational needs which involves all staff promoting a model of good practice.
 All staff are committed to identifying and providing for the needs of all children.
+We follow the assess, plan, do, review cycle.